SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/faq.md

 #### No License

-If the package license is showing as "No License", it means we could not find *any* license at all in the package repository.
+If the package license is showing as "No License", it means we could not find *any* license information in the package repository.

 If you are considering using a package that does not have a license, you should be aware that it presents a significant legal risk.
 Code without a license is not open-source, and the original author reserves all rights by default.
 For more information, read [this great blog post](https://expressionengine.com/blog/the-truth-about-the-risks-of-unlicensed-software) on the significant risks of using unlicensed code.